Asymptotic expansion of smooth functions in deterministic and iid Haar unitary matrices, and application to tensor products of matrices: Proof of Theorem

-Note that it is quite important to be able to assume that $\mu$ can be a complex-valued measure.
-Indeed this means that one can use the invert Fourier transform and thus consider pretty much any functions smooth enough, as we sill see in the proof of Theorem \ref{3lessopti}.
+Note that it is quite important to allow $\mu$ to be a complex-valued measure.
+Indeed, this means that one can use the Fourier inversion theorem and thus consider pretty much any functions smooth enough, as we will see in the proof of Theorem \ref{3lessopti}.

 \begin{rem} It is worth noting that if one wanted, one could consider a product of functions $f_i$ evaluated in self-adjoint polynomials $P_i\in\PP_{d,q}$ instead of a single function $f$ evaluated in $P$.
-Indeed the proof of Theorem \ref{3TTheo} consists in first using Proposition \ref{3intercoef} and then estimating the remainder term.
-However Proposition \ref{3intercoef} can be used in more general situations.
-If we asume that for any $i$ and $x\in\R$,
+Indeed, the proof of Theorem \ref{3TTheo} consists in first using Proposition \ref{3intercoef} and then estimating the remainder term.
+However, Proposition \ref{3intercoef} can be used in more general situations.
+If we assume that for any $i$ and $x\in\R$,

 for some complex-valued measure $\mu_i$.
-Then given $R_i\in\PP_{d,q}, y_i\in\R$, $Q= e^{\i y_1 P_1}R_1\dots e^{\i y_k P_k}R_k$ belongs to $\F_{d,q}$.
+Then given $R_i\in\PP_{d,q}, y_i\in\R$, belongs to $\F_{d,q}$.
 Consequently, one can apply Proposition \ref{3intercoef} to $Q$ and since

-one can obtain an asympotic expansion for any products of smooth functions.
+one can obtain an asymptotic expansion for any products of smooth functions.

 One can also study the case where we have a product of traces, to do so we use the Schwinger-Dyson equations to reduce the problem to the case of a single trace.
 Given matrices $A,B\in\M_N(\C)$, one has thanks to Equation (5.4.29) of \cite{alice}, that with $V$ a Haar unitary matrix of size $N$,